MunifTanjim/minimo/exampleSite/content/docs/config-file.md

 slug: config-file
 ---

-This is the Minimo's configuraion file ( `config.toml` ) file of this site:
+This is the Engimo's configuraion file ( `config.toml` ) file of this site:

 {{< file "config.toml" >}}